gamejolt/doc-game-api/v1.x/data-storage/set.md

 ## Remarks

 - If you pass in the user information, this item will be removed from a user's data store.
 If you leave the user information empty, it will be removed from the game's global data store.
+- If you don't pass in `username` and `user_token`, you can use the `restriction_username` and `restriction_user_token` parameters to restrict writing permissions of this storage item to only that user.
 - You can create new data store items by passing a `key` that doesn't exist in the data store yet.

 ## Syntax